Regional parliaments of Russia

 The regional parliaments of Russia are the regional legislatures in the federal subjects of Russia (republics, krais, oblasts, autonomous oblasts and federal cities), which have different names but are often collectively referred to as regional parliaments.

 The federal structure of Russia includes 85 regional parliaments.
 The largest regional parliament is the State Assembly of the Republic of Bashkortostan, which consists of 110 deputies, while the smallest one is the Duma of Chukotka Autonomous Okrug, which consists of 15 deputies.
 Currently, deputies in the regional parliaments are elected for five-year terms.

 Names

 Parties in each parliament

-Data is current as of December 2020.
+Data is current as of December 2022.

-United Russia holds an absolute majority in 79 of the 85 parliaments.
+United Russia holds an absolute majority in all 85 parliaments.

-The Table is not yet updated to the 2022 Russian regional elections.
+The Table is not yet updated to the 2023 Russian regional elections.
+Data is up-to-date if the last election year has been underlined.

 a.
 Not recognized internationally as a part of Russia, but part of Ukraine.